restrepd-zz/CaImAnDR/README.md

 ## For processing Fabio's CA1 data

+drgCaImAn_batch_dropc_fsdz loads dF/F from csv files generated through ImageJ.
+It needs as input a drgCaImAn_dropc_choicesfile such as drgCaImAn_dropc_choices_Grin3_fsds1_2_20210302.m
+If the imaging file is .csv it assumes that it is ROIs processed by Fabio in ImageJ, if it is .mat it assumes it is the output from EXTRACT.

-drgCaImAn_batch_dropc_fsdz loads dF/F from csv files generated through ImageJ drgCaImAn_pre_per_to_pydec reads the pre_per file and saves data for Kording's lab python neural_decoding drgCaImAnBatchPerSessionReversalPerTrialLDA_fsdz reads the pre_per file  and does an LDA analysis
+drgCaImAn_pre_per_to_pydec reads the pre_per file and saves data for Kording's lab python neural_decoding

+drgCaImAnBatchPerSessionReversalPerTrialLDA_fsdz reads the pre_per file and does an LDA analysis for the go-no go spm

+drgCaImAn_pre_per_to_LDA_fsdz does a decoding analysis for Splus vs. Sminus

+drgCaImAn_batch_pre_per_to_LDA_fsdz performs a batch decoding analysis for Splus vs. Sminus.
+It needs as an input a choices file such as drgCaImAn_LDAfsdz_choices_05242021.m
+Discriminant is calculated per group.

+drgCaImAn_batch_analysis_pre_per_to_LDA_fsdz dispays the results of drgCaImAn_batch_pre_per_to_LDA_fsdz

+drgCaImAn_batch_pre_per_to_KLD_fsdz with input from a file such as drgCaImAn_KLDfsdz_choicesMing_12042021 shows pseucolor plots of thersholded dF/F, timecourse of the overall thresholded dF/F and KL divergence.

+## To processing Ming's go-no go CA1 data

 ## Authors